 Something Really Important, the most recent book by Janet Johnston is the story about a little girl named Sharik who is from Nairobi, Kenya on the continent of Africa.
-In this delightful children’s book Sharik learns life lessons and things all children need to live a good life on earth like food, water, clothing, and shelter, but the most important thing is love.
+In this delightful children’s book Sharik learns things all children need to live a good life on earth like food, water, clothing, and shelter, but the most important thing is love.
 She learns about love through the eyes and heart of her Grandmother who she is deeply bonded.
 The book also expresses the value of making a difference by showing love… the love that you care and the love that you share.Read More

 Gamma Jan Pays Tribute to Grandmothers All Around the World!